chunhelilab/EMT/README.md

 EMT (epithelial-mesenchymal transition) is a basic developmental process, which might promote cancer metastasis, has been studied from various perspectives.
-This is a matlab implementation of simulating EMT by MAP theory.
+This is a matlab implementation of simulating EMT by landscape and MAP theory (Jintong Lang, Qing Nie, and Chunhe Li*, Landscape and kinetic path quantify critical transitions in epithelial-mesenchymal transition.
+Biophysical J. 120: 4484–4500 (2021)).

 matrix.txt is the matrix representing the relationship between genes.